thijsbekke/OctoPrint-Pushover/README.md

 ## Features

 This plugin can send a notification with Pushover on the following events; Print done, Print failed and Print paused.
-In the settings dialog beside the user key you can specify the priority of the notifications and a sound.
+In the settings dialog beside the user key you can specify the devices, priority of the notifications and a sound.

 This plugin will also append an url too your octoprint instance with the notification.